sipgate-io/sipgateio-sendfax-node/README.md

 The `axios` instance takes the request URL and `requestOptions` as arguments and process the desired http request.
 The request URL consists of the base URL defined above and the endpoint `/sessions/fax`.

-Next we check if status of our `sendFaxResponse` is 200, meaning that the request to send the fax was successfully received.
+Next we verify that the status of our `sendFaxResponse` is 200, which means that the request to send the fax was received successfully.
 **Note:** Although the Api returns the status 200 it does not mean that the fax was sent.
 It was only added to a queue for sending.

 To check the status of the fax we use the `sessionId`, returned by the `sendFax` function, and pass it to the `fetchFaxStatus` function.
 In this example we use `setInterval` to check the status of the fax every five seconds.